hgimleng/bus-forecast/README.md

 - Update readme

-- Add indicator for whether timing displayed is original or predicted, departed or yet to depart, and current stop
+- ~~Add indicator for whether timing displayed is original or predicted, departed or yet to depart, and current stop~~

 - Error handling and logging

+- Testing for different types of buses